ros-navigation/docs.nav2.org/configuration/packages/configuring-amcl.rst

   ============== =============================

   Description
     The fully-qualified type of the plugin class.
-Options are nav2_amcl::DifferentialMotionModel and nav2_amcl::OmniMotionModel.
+Options are "nav2_amcl::DifferentialMotionModel" and "nav2_amcl::OmniMotionModel".
+Users can also provide their own custom motion model plugin type.

+  Note for users of galactic and earlier
+    The above options are only available for users of a source build or the rolling release.
+Up until the galactic release only two models are selectable by string key (valid options: "differential", "omnidirectional").

 :save_pose_rate: